Period English Kitchens

 Many people choose a Victorian kitchen which is a wonderful way to add feeling to your kitchen.
 But nailing down one look for your kitchen from the Victorian era isn’t easy.

 Kitchens of this era were bright and functional.
 A feeling of a warmth and welcoming atmosphere is what this period in time was all about.
 For a plain English style opt for very pale paint colours, creams and whites are traditional but other pale colours like soft greys and lime distemper work equally as well.
 Contrasting solid wood with bright and clean worktops is a hallmark of the Victorian age and combining both the painted and wood cabinets can be stunning.
+Take a look at this example of a Victorian inspired kitchen created for one of our interior design clients.

-We really like the idea of copper in the kitchen and it’s one of our hot trends for 2017.
+We really like the idea of copper in the kitchen and it’s one of our hot trends.
 Copper was a staple material used in Victorian kitchens from the pots and pans, the kettle and even pipes and taps.
 Don’t go overboard, a few carefully chosen pieces will go a long way.
 So remember; gone with the marble worktops, blue colour schemes and bronze accessories from the Georgian era and in with the wooden work surfaces, cream cabinets and copper finishes.

 The Edwardian Kitchen